Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Recognize that your P60 is an essential annual tax document that summarizes your total pay, tax deductions, and National Insurance contributions for the entire tax year from each employer.
+• Your P60 summarises your tax year: It shows your total pay, tax deducted, and National Insurance contributions from each employer.

-• Utilize your P60 as official proof of income for mortgage applications, loan requests, tax credits, and Self Assessment tax returns when you have multiple income sources.
+• Use it as proof of income: You'll need your P60 for mortgage applications, loan requests, tax credits, and Self Assessment returns.

 When do you get a P60?